cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

 ##6.
 Database Schema

 Ok, next we need to create a basic database schema for storing both the session and log information.
-To save time, add the following to a SQL file called ``cakephp_exoscale_init.sql``, ready to be used to initialise the database next.
+To save time, add the following to a SQL file called ``cakephp_CloudKilat_init.sql``, ready to be used to initialise the database next.

     CREATE TABLE `cake_sessions` (
       `id` varchar(255) NOT NULL DEFAULT '',